Midsommar: Plot

-Christian also decides to write his thesis on the Hårga commune, irritating Josh for plagiarizing his idea.
-Bothered by the ceremonies, Dani attempts to leave, but is convinced to stay by Pelle.
-He explains that he too was orphaned after his parents perished in a fire, and the commune became his new family.
-Connie and Simon demand to leave and are supposedly driven to a nearby train station one at a time.
-During his thesis research, Christian is told that to avoid incest, outsiders are sometimes brought into the commune for "mating" purposes.
-He is propositioned and encouraged to participate, but refuses.
-After unwittingly urinating on a sacred tree, Mark is lured away from the group by one of the female commune members.
-That night, Josh sneaks out of bed to secretly photograph one of the commune's sacred texts, despite being forbidden by an elder from doing so.
-Josh has his head bludgeoned and dragged away when he is caught and distracted by a man wearing the skinned face of Mark's corpse.
+Christian also decides to write his thesis on the Hårga commune, irritating Josh, who has also decided to write solely about the Hårga commune.
+Dani is disturbed by the ceremonies, but Pelle convinces her to stay.
+He explains that he, too, was orphaned after his parents perished in a fire, and the commune became his new family.
+He questions Dani over whether she feels supported by Christian.
+Connie and Simon, disturbed by the Hårga's practices, demand to leave.
+While packing, Connie is told Simon was driven to a train station on his own, as the commune follows the Swedish traffic laws, but that they would retrieve her later.
+Connie protests that Simon would never leave her without leaving a message, and walks away silently in anger.
+During his thesis research, Christian is told that outsiders are sometimes brought into the commune for "mating" purposes to avoid incest.
+He is encouraged to participate but refuses.
+After unwittingly urinating on a sacred tree, Mark is lured away by one of the female commune members.
+That night, Josh sneaks out of bed to take illicit photographs of sacred texts.
+He is caught by a half-naked man wearing Mark's skinned face and is bludgeoned to death.

-The following day, both Dani and Christian are separately coerced into taking a hallucinogenic drink.
-Dani wins a maypole dancing competition and is crowned May Queen.
-Afterward, Christian is drugged and participates in a copulation ritual designed to impregnate Maja, a young member of the Hårga, while older nude female members watch and mimic Maja's moans.
-Dani witnesses the ritual and has a panic attack while the commune's women surround her, mimicking her cries of sorrow.
-After the ritual, a nude Christian tries to flee.
-He discovers Josh's severed leg planted in a flowerbed and Simon's corpse on display in a barn after being subjected to a blood eagle.
-Christian is then paralyzed by an elder.
+The following day, Dani and Christian are pressured into drinking a hallucinogenic tea.
+Dani wins a maypole dancing competition, inspired by the myth of Hårgalåten, and is crowned May Queen.
+Christian drinks the hallucinogenic tea and is coerced into a sex ritual to impregnate Maja, a 15-year-old member of the Hårga, while older nude female members watch and mimic Maja's moans.
+Dani witnesses the ritual and has a panic attack.
+She is surrounded by the commune's women, who mimic her cries of despair.
+After the ritual, a naked Christian attempts to flee.
+He discovers Josh's severed leg planted in a flowerbed and a barely alive Simon on display in a barn, having been made into a blood eagle.
+An elder blows a powder in Christian's face, paralyzing him.

-For the final ceremony, the commune leaders explain that the commune must offer nine human sacrifices to purge it of its evil.
-The first four victims (Mark, Josh, Simon, and Connie) are outsiders lured to them by Pelle and Ingemar, while the next four victims must be from the commune.
-As May Queen, Dani must choose either Christian or a commune member to be the final sacrifice.
-She chooses Christian, who is stuffed into a disemboweled brown bear's body and placed in a triangular wooden temple alongside other sacrifices.
-The commune members to be sacrificed are given drugs and told it will prevent them from feeling fear or suffering, but Christian is not and remains unable to move.
-The structure is set alight, and the commune members mimic the screams and wails of agony of those being burned alive.
-Dani initially sobs in horror and grief, but then she gradually begins to smile.
+For the final ceremony, the commune leaders explain that the commune must offer nine human sacrifices to purge itself of evil.
+The first four victims (Mark, Josh, Simon, and Connie) were outsiders lured to them by Pelle and Ingemar, while the next four (the two elderly members who killed themselves in the beginning, plus volunteers Ingemar and Ulf) are from the commune.
+As the May Queen, Dani must choose the paralyzed Christian or a randomly selected commune member as the final sacrifice.
+She chooses Christian, who is stuffed into a disemboweled bear's body and placed in a wooden temple alongside the other sacrifices.
+As the commune prays, the temple is set alight.
+As the temple and its human sacrifices burn, the commune members mimic Ulf's screams.
+Dani sobs, but as the temple collapses, slowly smiles.